wi5nia/TechnicalCommunityContent/IoT/Azure IoT Suite Ascend+/Session 3 - Building Practical IoT Solutions/Demo 3.2/Demo 3.2.md

 1. Locate the Demo 3.2 folder under the Solutions folder for this session

-2. Start a Command Prompt as an Administrator
+2. Start a “Developers Command Prompt for Visual Studio” as an Administrator

 3. CD to the Demo 3.2 folder